Matching Wedding Bands

 Matching wedding bands are those that a bride and groom select together to align on design, style, and compositional components.
 Generally, matching wedding bands incorporate some or all of the following:

-- The same motif, if present—such as a Celtic symbol or heart
+• The same motif—such as a Celtic symbol or heart

-- The same gemstones or design elements, if any—diamonds or sapphires, milgrain, braiding, and more
+• The same gemstones or design elements—diamonds or sapphires, milgrain, braiding, and more

 Classic Matching Wedding Bands

-Many couples love the classic elegance of matching wedding bands in plain precious metal—platinum, 18Kgold in yellow, white, or rose, or palladium.
-You will still want to agree on the details of the bands—whether you like a ring that has rounded edges or if you prefer a more contemporary band with straight edges, often called a flat band, and if you like the shine of a high-polish finish or prefer one that is smooth and matte.
+Many couples love the classic elegance of matching wedding bands in plain precious metal, whether platinum, 18K gold (in yellow, white, or rose), or palladium.
+Even if you want simple bands, there are still details to agree upon—whether you like a ring that has rounded edges or if you prefer a more contemporary band with straight edges, and if you like the shine of a high-polish finish or prefer a smooth and matte finish.